Gold (John Stewart song)

 "Gold" is a song written and recorded by John Stewart in 1979.
 It was the lead single and biggest hit among three Top 40 singles released from his LP, Bombs Away Dream Babies.
-The song was Stewart's first US Top 40 hit, as well as his first chart single in a decade (since "Armstrong" peaked at #74 in 1969).
-Stevie Nicks from Fleetwood Mac is featured on backing vocals.
+The song was Stewart's first US Top 40 hit, as well as his first chart single in a decade (since "Armstrong" which peaked at #74 in 1969).
+Stevie Nicks is featured on backing vocals.

 "Gold" became a top-five hit in the United States, Canada and Australia.
 It also charted in the UK and New Zealand although not as high.

-A music video was released featuring Stewart performing the song in front of a band.
-Despite Stevie Nicks providing backing vocals, she does not appear in the video.